brandongregoryscott/beets/README.md

     </a>
 </p>

 Web-based DAW (Digital Audio Workstation) written in React for making music.
-Currently in early states of development.
-This document will be updated with any noteworthy milestones.

 ## Quick Start